kmissoumi/photon-images/webdriverio/webdriver/best-practices/README.md

     npm run test.local

-It will run all tests in *headless*-mode, meaning you will not see a browser starting, but the logs will look like this
+It will run all tests in *headless* mode, meaning you will not see a browser starting, but the logs will look like this

 <details>
     <summary>Click to expand and see the logs</summary>